 What your group is allowed to do during Covid-19, Winter 2020/21

 The government has announced a national lockdown for England, from 5th January 2021.
 Links to government guidance and the full lockdown regulations can be found at the end of this information sheet.

 This information sheet was last updated on: 28th January 2021

 The new lockdown regulations mean that people must not leave or be outside of their homes except where they have a ‘reasonable excuse’.
 You are not allowed to meet with friends or family outside of your household or support bubble to socialise.
 You may meet one other person from outside your household or support bubble to exercise, once a day.

 However, some specific activities are still permitted, which mean that your community group can still organise some in-person activities for larger numbers of people and provide services for certain groups of people.

 - Voluntary or charitable services

-- Support for vulnerable people
+- Support for disabled or vulnerable people

 - Support groups